 Lastly, we have seen that football was normally used as a political vehicle in Africa.
 This has continued down to this day much to the detriment of the sport.
 The politicization of football has led to low levels of professionalism in managing the sport.
 So what can be done to rectify this?
 Football and politics are closely intertwined.
 How can we find the right balance to allow for professionalism and help the industry to grow?

-Finding the answers to some of this questions and putting together corresponding action plans might prove instrumental in taking our game the next level.
+Finding the answers to some of these questions and putting together corresponding action plans might prove instrumental in taking our game the next level.
 Closely related to political globalisation is economic globalisation.
 We will look at this in the next article.

 The Ball is Round: A Global History of Football – David GoldBlatt